-At Moore, Schulman & Moore, APC, we understand that child custody is a sensitive matter that requires the utmost professionalism and compassion.
+At Moore, Schulman & Moore, APC, our San Diego child custody attorneys understand that child custody is a sensitive matter that requires the utmost professionalism and compassion.
 If you or your ex-spouse is considering a relocation with your child, turn to our firm for the guidance you need to ensure a smooth transition that is compliant with the law.

 Understanding a “Move Away”